KEYS TO THE GAME

 Priority No. 1 for NC State's defense is to come out and squash any confidence or optimism that Syracuse might have.

-Syracuse quarterback Terrel Hunt will also be making his first career road start.
-NC State must come out and pressure Hunt... rattle his confidence.
-They can't allow the young quarterback to get going early on.
+Syracuse quarterback Zack Mahoney will also be making his first career road start.
+NC State must come out and pressure Mahoney... rattle his confidence.
+They can't allow the young quarterback to get going early on and putting pressure on him early would benefit the Wolfpack defense.

 WIN THE TRENCHES

-The strength of State's defense so far has been their ability to stuff the run.
-State is currently No. 18 nationally in rushing defense, yielding just 107.6 yards per game and it has been due to the effective play of the front seven and sure-tackling in the secondary.
+The strength of State's defense is the front four.
+NC State is currently No. 19 nationally in rushing defense, yielding just 121.4 yards per game and it has been due to the effective play of the front seven and sure-tackling in the secondary.

-Junior defensive tackles T.Y.
-McGill and Thomas Teal are coming on strong and making their presence felt, and the Wolfpack's depth across the front line has allowed them to rotate in defenders and stay fresh all game.
+Sophomore defensive tackles B.J.
+Hill, Kentavius Street, and Justin Jones are stout against the run, and defensive ends Mike Rose and Bradley Chubb are playmakers.
+The Wolfpack's depth across the front line has also allowed them to rotate in defenders and stay fresh all game.

 The front seven must come up big this weekend because Syracuse brings in a potent running game that can bust big plays.
-Their offense is geared towards establishing the run, and they do it by being physical at the point of attack and running downhill.
+Their offense is geared towards establishing the run, and they do it by being physical at the point of attack, utilizing option principles, and stressing defenses on the perimeter.

-To win this game, NC State has to shutdown Smith and Gulley.
+To win this game, NC State has to shutdown Mahoney and Syracuse's option attack.
 To do so they must be physical and aggressive defensively, and it all starts by winning the battle in the trenches.

 QUOTABLES: Dave Doeren